MatthewMitiaguin/quickroute-mmitiaguin/README.md

 📦 Run `npm install` to get necessary packages

 🏃‍♂️ **Running the application:**
+- An example of how to use this is located in `test_service.ts` 💡
-- In order to run test_service.ts run `npx ts-node test_service.ts`
+- In order to run test_service.ts run `npx ts-node test_service.ts` 🚀
 - In order to run tests run `npx jest` ✅